analytiq-hub/sigagent.github.io/_posts/2024-10-19-fastapi-background.md

 The details of the front end don't matter here.
 But, importantly, the system uses a MongoDB database back end.

-My question was - what options are available, in this case, for architecting the background jobs?
+My question was - what were the options available, in this case, for architecting the background jobs?
 * These jobs could take anywhere between a few seconds and a minute to complete.
-* And, load varies.
-Jobs can stay idle a while, then ramp up and have to handle load pretty fast.
+* Load varies.
+Jobs can stay idle a while, then ramp up and have to handle load at scale, sometimes with hundreds of requests in parallel.

 #### Queues implemented on top of MongoDB